DonSchenck/containers-k8s-workshop/README.md

 ```

 <div style="background-color:#0B3861;color:white;font-weight:bold;height:40px;font-size:25px;">&nbsp;EXERCISE</div>
-Go ahead and do this (above -- laucnhing three containers).
+Go ahead and do this (above -- launching three containers).
 This will give you a feel for the hassle of this approach.
 Imagine if this was 100 instances of 'resthost:v1'.
 <div style="font-size: smaller;color:gray">(End of Exercise)</div><hr>

 After you've viewed them (using `docker ps`), stop them and remove them.
 Hint: `docker stop...` and `docker rm...`.